19 Best Online Jobs for Students in 2026

 Average pay: $15 to $35 per hour

 Clients in nearly every industry depend on graphic designers for a wide range of needs, from logos and promotional materials to print work and digital content creation.
-If you have a strong knowledge of Canva or Adobe Creative Suite tools like Photoshop and Illustrator, you can start a graphic design side hustle.
-As a freelance graphic designer, you can choose a design niche and work project to project or find long-term clients to create graphics for each week or month.
+If you have a strong knowledge of Canva or Adobe Creative Cloud tools like Photoshop and Illustrator, you can start a graphic design side hustle.
+As a freelance graphic designer, you can choose a design niche and work on a project-by-project basis or find long-term clients to create graphics for each week or month.

 As a design major, taking on freelance projects while you’re still in school can help you work on your skills and build your design portfolio.
 Graphic design can also be a creative outlet that earns you money outside your studies.
 This is an online job for students that helps you gain real-world experience and build a solid list of professional network connections.